lpezet/etl-js/README.md

     some: "some"
 ```

 Each _activity_ contains _step_ handled by [Mods](#mods).
-Each _mod_ can contain additional steps within them.
+Each _mod_ typically perfom one or more tasks.
-Templates can also simply contain a single activity, as shown earlier in the introduction.
+A template can just be a single activity, as shown earlier in the introduction.
 Something like this will therefore suffice:

 ```yml